FAQs

 Competitors running the Namatjira will have a yellow race plate.
 Those doing four stages will have a number between 400 and 600; while those doing a single stage(s) will have a number between 700 and 750.

 Yes – you can drop down from a Four-Stage Runner prior to the event or during the event.
-Please note you will not receive a refund.
+You will not receive a refund.

-Please note you will not be eligible for the prize money or General Classification prizes.
+Please note you will not be eligible for General Classification prizes.

 You will still be eligible for the Stage Winner prizes.